Creating Your First CI/CD Pipeline#

 Semaphore is built for developer productivity and guided by three principles:

-- Speed: Developers must work in a fast feedback loop, so CI/CD workflows must be fast.
+- Speed: Developers work in a fast feedback loop, so CI/CD workflows must be fast.

 - Power: The CI/CD tool needs to be able to run any automated software workflow, at any scale.

-- Ease of use: CI/CD must be easy enough for every developer to use so that they are in close contact with the operation of their software and its impact on users.
+- Ease of use: CI/CD must be easy enough for any developer to use so that they remain in close contact with the operation of their software and its impact on users.

 To complete this tutorial, you will need:

 Start by creating a new Git repository on GitHub.
 You may skip this section if you plan to use an existing repository.

 - Navigate to GitHub and create a new repository.

 - Enter the name of your repository, for example